-5. Better Cotton Claim Units (BCCUs) Calculations
+5. Better Cotton Claim Units (BCCUs) calculations

 To report the volume of Better Cotton sourced for customers, suppliers and manufacturers enter sales transactions into the Better Cotton Platform (BCP).
 The type of yarn used in the product is one of the required fields to be completed.
-Using the built-in yarnto-fibre multipliers, the BCP automatically calculates how many Better Cotton Claim Units (BCCUs) should be allocated to each entry, as per the Better Cotton Chain of Custody Guidelines.
-In these transactions, 1 BCCU is equivalent to 1 kg of Better Cotton lint produced by a BCI licensed Farmer.
-Therefore, BCI members work in weight and in kg.
+Using the built-in yarn-to-fibre multipliers, the BCP automatically calculates how many Better Cotton Claim Units (BCCUs) should be allocated to each entry, as per the Better Cotton Chain of Custody Guidelines.
+In these transactions, 1 BCCU is equivalent to 1 kg of Better Cotton lint produced by a licensed Better Cotton Farmer.
+Therefore, Better Cotton Members work in weight and in kg.